Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_03.md

 Thanks to minimongo, Meteor's client-side Mongo emulator, `Mongo.Collection` can be used from both client and server code.

-In short, Meteor's default setup has:
+In short, Meteor core's setup has:

 - real-time reactivity through web sockets
 - two databases.
 One on the client for fast changes, another behind the server for official changes
-- so much more!
+- special protocol (called DDP) that syncronizes data between two databases
+- bunch of small things that make creating an app with Meteor a real pleasure!

-# Declare a collection
+# Declare a Collection

 So first, let's define our first parties collection that will store all our parties.